usegalaxy-eu/FAIRyMAGs/Workflows/CAMI-Binning-Benchmark-Workflow.md

 ## Change log

 ### Version 1.0
-* Currently for Binette the CheckM2 DB need to be manually inputed since DM is not working in Galaxy
+* Currently for Binette the CheckM2 DB need to be manually inputted since DM is not working in Galaxy
 * Rear error can happen in a GTDB-Tk run (happen only once yet)